Close Menu

 Personal interaction and support in traditional banks

-For customers who value personal relationships and tailored advice, brick-and-mortar banks continue to offer significant advantages.
+If you value personal relationships and tailored advice, brick-and-mortar banks continue to offer significant advantages.
 Face-to-face interactions can foster trust and provide nuanced support that automated systems may not replicate.

 However, the decline in physical branches may mean some customers experience reduced access to these benefits, making it essential to consider individual preferences and needs.